Welcome to the Biology Graduate Program. Below is some preliminary information to help plan for your arrival.

 Western Graduate Research Funds (WGRS), if applicable/eligible, are applied directly to your tuition account just before the beginning of the term.
 The WGRS funds offset your tuition balance to be paid.
 These funds will initially appear as anticipated aid.
 You need only pay the balance of the tuition and fees less the WGRS appearing as financial aid.

-For international students, we will prepare a letter for you to apply for your Social Insurance Number within the first couple of weeks of your arrival.
 In order to be employed in Canada, you MUST have and maintain an eligible Social Insurance Number (SIN).
 For information on how to apply for a Social Insurance Number (SIN) and the London Service Canada Centre, please view the following links: